microsoft/industry/fsi/docs/serviceEnablementFramework.md

 **Local Authentication Methods for Data Plane Access**

 **Description**: Local authentication methods supported for data plane access, such as a local username and password.
-[Learn more](/azure/app-service/overview-authentication-authorization).

 | Supported | Enabled By Default | Configuration Responsibility |
 |---|---|---|